 Edith attended Kansas State Teachers College in Emporia, and spent eight years as an educator, teaching elementary grades in Tennessee, Pratt County (two years) and in Isabel (six years).

-At the age of 27, on May 24, 1936, Edith married Merle Lee Hoyt (1910-1984), son of Gus L. and Vida Mae (Meeks) Hoyt.
+At the age of 27, on May 24, 1936, Edith was united in the bonds of holy matrimony with Merle Lee Hoyt (1910-1984), son of Gus L. and Vida Mae (Meeks) Hoyt.
 The ceremony was held at her parents' farmhouse, with "a trellis with flowers sent by Aunt Mabel [Philp] all the way from Davis, California," said a family memoir.
 "Her Dad cried."

 Merle was born in a sod house in Beaver County, OK, his parents having been homesteaders of Oklahoma.

-They had one daughter, Janet Sue Sperry, born in their new house in Wichita.
+They together produced one daughter, Janet Sue Sperry, born in their new house in Wichita.

 In 1948, after a dozen years of marriage, when presented with an attractive business opportunity, the Hoyts moved to Dallas, where Merle established "Like Nu Auto Paint Works," an automotive paint and body shop.
 They remained there for the rest of their lives.
 Edith also was active in the Ingalls School parent-teacher association, Girl Scouts and conservation groups such as the Dallas Audubon Society.